cryptodashie/ipfs/README.md

 This maybe expected behaviour for some users https://github.com/ipfs/faq/issues/155

+You can also use "./filescan.sh" which will enumerate all the local references and list the filenames to search for interesting content.

 # ipfs links
 These links have been discovered by crawling the swarm of a connected IPFS client and using the name resolver: